Distributed Learning with Dependent Samples: DKRR for Strong Mixing Sequences

 where

+If the samples in $\{D_k\}_{k=1}^m$ are i.i.d. drawn and $m$ is not so large, DKRR is proved to perform similarly as implementing KRR with whole data $D=\bigcup_{k=1}^mD_k$, i.e.,

-Optimal learning rates of DKRR have been established in \cite{Zhang2015,Lin2017,Chang2017,Mucke2018}, provided data in $D$ are i.i.d. sampled and $m$ is not so large.
-However, the learning performance of $\overline{f}_{D,\lambda}$ remains open when the i.i.d. assumption is removed.
+via showing the same optimal learning rates of $\overline{f}_{D,\lambda}$ and $f_{D,\lambda}$ \cite{Zhang2015,Lin2017,Chang2017,Mucke2018}.
+However, the learning performance of DKRR remains open when the i.i.d. assumption is removed.
+Indeed, it is even unknown whether KRR \eqref{KRR1}, a reference of DKRR \eqref{DKRR}, can reach the optimal learning rates for strong mixing sequences.